This Bourbon Fruitcake Fudge is white chocolate fudge filled with bourbon soaked candied cherries, candied pineapple, and candied oranges.

 It’s almost always at every grocery store this time of year.

-Normally over in the bulk nuts in produce.
+Normally over in the bulk nuts and candy in produce section of the store.

 This is definitely a fun fudge to bring to a holiday party.